henriqueholtz/Aws-Struggle/Produtcs/Network/NCAL.md

 # Network Access Control List (Network ACL)

+Network Access Control List (Network ACL) acts as a firewall at the subnet level

 A network access control list (network ACL) is an optional layer of security for your VPC that acts as a firewall for controlling traffic in and out of one or more subnets (i.e. it works at subnet level).
 A network ACL has separate inbound and outbound rules, and each rule can either allow or deny traffic.

 network access control list (network ACL) Overview: